How To Write A Book – The Ultimate Guide

 Get Some Distance

-This distance also makes it easier to put yourself in the reader’s shoes and ask questions like, “Do I feel the tension building in this scene?”
+Taking distance also makes it easier to put yourself in the reader's shoes and ask questions like, “Do I feel the tension building in this scene?”
 “Do I care what happens to this character?”
 “Could I see this twist coming?”

-While you take a break from the book, keep showing up for writing sessions.
+Even as you take a break from the book, keep showing up for writing sessions.
 You don’t want to fall out of the habit, and this is a great time to refine your skills.
 Spend your time on writing exercises that help you improve in your areas of weakness.

 Start with Story Edits

 I recommend focusing on big-picture revisions first.
 Things like: